hersonhebert/fiboos/README.md

 install.packages(“devtools”)

-Note: This additional libraries are also required:
+Note: These additional libraries are also required:
   * bio3d
   * dplyr
   * readr